ABC Organic Gardener Magazine latest issue magazine cover.

 Select Your Climate

 Carrots need an open free-draining soil for their taproots to penetrate deep and straight.
-You can create this by cultivating the soil to break up clods or improving the natural structure, over time, by regularly feeding the soil with compost.
+Break up dirt clods and improve the natural soil structure by regularly feeding with compost.

 Likes: Deep, friable soil with good drainage; sunshine.